Jumballaya/CPP-Mastery/logs/week-04.md

 ## What was the most difficult thing to learn?

 - Managing `const`, `constexpr` and non-const data all together.
 I spent quite a long time reading compiler errors while trying to figure out the correct typings.
-- `reinterpret_cast` for pointer-to-member offsets — tricky to reason about at first.
+- `reinterpret_cast` for pointer-to-member offsets, tricky to reason about at first.
-- Building `ConstexprView` with real compile-time guarantees — required avoiding runtime allocation, and I ended up compromising on some of the design as to not copy data.
+- Building `ConstexprView` with real compile-time guarantees, required avoiding runtime allocation, and I ended up compromising on some of the design as to not copy data.
 - Keeping const-correctness and iterator types aligned across all the views.

 ## How does this help me get to lead C++ developer?

 - These patterns map directly to ECS iteration, memory-mapped I/O, serialization, and GPU buffer management.
 - Building `FieldOffsetTable<T>` gave me a little bit of insight into how reflection-like systems work in statically typed languages like C++.
-- This deepened my understanding of lifetimes, layout, and non-owning views — the kind of system-aware code I’d need to write in engine cores.
+- This deepened my understanding of lifetimes, layout, and non-owning views : the kind of system-aware code I’d need to write in engine cores.
 - Understanding how to maximize compile-time calculations can lead to a lot of runtime optimizations and pursuing that niche could help me find a job fine-tuning a game engine.